 Though the Wallowas are known for their summer adventures, the winter activities in this area cannot be beat.
 If you’re looking for an off-the-beaten-path type of adventure, then skiing at the Wallowa Alpine Huts might be a great fit for you.
 Backcountry skiing is fantastic in this area, and the Wallowa Alpine Huts provide your meals and snacks as you experience winter in the Wallowas.

 Prices range from $300 to $1250 a person, entirely depending on what type of trip you want to book as well as how long you want to stay.
 Regardless, skiing the Wallowas is the trip of a lifetime, and we highly recommend it for adventurers wanting to experience this beautiful region in the heart of winter.

-Where to Stay at Wallowa Lake—Camping and Lodging
+Where to Stay at Wallowa Lake State Park—Camping and Lodging

 Due to the fact that the Wallowas are in a very remote region, you’re not going to have a ton of options if you’re looking for a high-end hotel experience.
 There are plenty of humble hotels and motels for adventurers to stay in, but Airbnbs and camping often dominate the popularity in this area.

 When you’re looking for places to stay, center your focus around the towns of Joseph and Enterprise, the town main towns in the area.
 Take the phrase “main towns” with a grain of salt here, though.
 We’re talking about some pretty tiny towns, but each of them offers a couple of hotels, Airbnbs, and areas to camp.

-Below are some top recommended hotels and Airbnbs followed by your options for camping at Wallowa Lake.
+Below are some top recommended hotels and Airbnbs followed by your options for camping at Wallowa Lake State Park.

 Lodging in Joseph, Enterprise, and Wallowa Lake State Park